 Many consumers are curious about this miracle plant that is slowly losing its stigma, but there is a special enthusiasm for hemp and CBD, which is growing every day due to new studies and resources touting the various health benefits.

-Unfortunately, there is also much confusion due to the disjointed terminology used to describe the varying components, as well as the sources they are derived from.
+Unfortunately, there is also much confusion about CBD due to the disjointed terminology used to describe the varying components, as well as the sources they are derived from.

 Hemp Oil vs CBD Oil